stat545ubc-2024/RuiCountMissing/README.md

 #> 4     8     5       3     0     0     0
 #> 5     9     1       0     0     0     0
 ```

+### Example3

+The optional `.groups` argument allows us to keep the output grouped by
+the grouping column.
+See example below; notice how the output is a
+grouped tibble, rather than the ungrouped tibble output of the earlier
+examples.

 ``` r
 count_all_missing_by_group(airquality, Month, .groups = "keep")